logux/docs/3-concepts/2-action.md

 There are only 2 mandatory requirements for actions:

 1. They must have `type` property with string value.
-2. You can use only strings, numbers, booleans, `null`, arrays and objects as values.
+2. You can use only string, number, boolean, `null`, array and object as values.
 All values should be serializable to JSON.
 This is why functions, class instances, `Symbol`, `BigInt` is prohibited.

 [Redux actions]: https://redux.js.org/basics/actions